CSIS-iLab/amti_2016/wp-content/plugins/wordpress-seo/readme.txt

 == Screenshots ==

 1. The Yoast SEO plugin general meta box.
 You'll see this on edit post pages, for posts, pages and custom post types.
-2. The fully configurable XML sitemap for Yoast SEO.
+2. Example of the SEO analysis functionality.
+3. Example of the readability analysis functionality.
+4. Overview of site-wide SEO problems and possible improvements.
+5. Control over which features you want to use.
-3. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
-4. Example of the SEO analysis functionality.
-5. Example of the readability analysis functionality.
-6. The advanced section of the Yoast SEO meta box.

 == Changelog ==

-= 6.2.0 =
+= 8.0.0 =
-Release Date: January 23rd, 2018
+Release Date: August 14th, 2018

 Enhancements:

-* Allows more strings to be translated.
-* Adds the passive voice assessment for French.
-* Adds the passive voice assessment for Spanish.
-* Simplifies the feedback message for the assessment that checks whether subheadings contain the keyword.
+* Implements the Yoast sidebar for Gutenberg: added the Readability, Focus Keyword and Cornerstone content tabs to the sidebar.
+* Revamps the Yoast metabox to use the same vertical design as the new sidebar.
+* Implements the same tabbed layout in the plugin's network settings screen that is also used in the plugin's site settings screens.
+* Implements a plugin-specific network settings API and use it in the network settings screen.
+* Introduces a network admin-specific admin bar menu.
+* Adds notifications to the Notification Center in regards to Gutenberg compatibility.
+If Gutenberg is older than the minimum supported version by Yoast SEO, a 'problem' notification is added.
+If Gutenberg is only slightly outdated, a 'normal' notification is added.
+* Implements the automatic detection of the keyword for terms based on the term's title.

 Bugfixes:

-* Security hardening through stricter code checks.
-* Reduces the number of times the content analysis is refreshed on page load.
-* Fixes a bug where relative URLs were not counted as internal links in the internal link assessment.
+* Fixes a bug where `/sitemap.xml` would not correctly redirect to `/sitemap_index.xml` in some environments.
-* Fixes a bug where Premium users would be shown ads when following a certain path through the SEO menu.
-* Fixes a bug where the method of setting the title and meta description templates for the WooCommerce shop page would not work anymore.
+* Fixes a bug where sitemap cache transients would not be correctly cleared.
+* Fixes a bug where markers were wrongfully displayed in Gutenberg.
+* Fixes a bug where SEO titles were incorrectly evaluated as being of a good length when they were actually slightly too long.

+Other:
+* Moves the network's Restore Site functionality into its own tab.

-= 6.1.1 =
+= 7.9.1 =
-Release Date: January 10th, 2018
+Release Date: August 7th, 2018

+Enhancements:
+* Improves the link to claim your website on Pinterest by directly sending you to the right location.
+* Adds the passive voice assessment for Dutch.
+* Adds a link to a relevant article about re-using keywords to the feedback of the assessment that checks if the keyword was used previously.

 Bugfixes:
+* Adds a missing H1 heading to the Network Admin > SEO > Edit Files page.
+* Fixes the textarea sizes in the Search Appearance > RSS tab.
+* Fixes a bug where adding a company image in step 4 of the Configuration Wizard, would make the wizard crash.

-* Fixes a bug where sitemaps could not be generated when there one or more galleries in the content.
+* Fixes a bug where PHP error notices were given when the search result doesn't have any WooCommerce products.
+Props to [jaska120](https://github.com/jaska120).
+* Improves the order in which assessments are triggered.
+The keyword in the title is only checked once there's a title, the keyword in the introduction is only checked once there's a text, and the keyword in the meta description is only checked once there's a meta description.
+* Fixes a bug that caused keywords to be incorrectly recognized within possessive forms (e.g. `Natalia` in `Natalia's fix`).
+* Improves the recognition of keywords with special diacritics in the URL.
+* Improves keyword recognition through adding Spanish inverted exclamation and question marks to the rules that determine word boundaries.

+Other:
+* Corrects the WP_Filesystem() initialization call to support settings import for non-default FS_METHOD definitions.
+Props to [ptbello](https://github.com/ptbello).

-= 6.1.0 =
+= 7.9.0 =
-Release Date: January 9th, 2018
+Release Date: July 24th, 2018

 Enhancements:

-* Allows more strings to be translated.
-* Replaces any Yoast domain URLs with shortlink alternatives.
+* Introduces the collapsible sections to all the tabs in Search Appearance.
+* Improves accessibility of the collapsible sections in Search Appearance.

 Bugfixes:
+* Fixes a bug where archive settings for post types aren't shown on the search appearance page when the `has_archive` for that post type contains an archive slug.
+Props to [nesinervink](https://github.com/nesinervink), [schurig](https://github.com/schurig).

-* Fixes a bug where the internal links aren't recognized when the `site_url` is not the same as the `home_url`.
+* Fixes a bug where a notice ("Notice: Trying to get property of non-object") is given when the `$term->taxonomy` isn't set before it is used.
+Props to [bainternet](https://github.com/bainternet).
+* Fixes a bug where an uppercased encode URI isn't redirected to the category.
+Props to [dawnbirth](https://github.com/dawnbirth).
+* Fixes a bug where HTML entities were not always decoded in the Snippet Variables.
+* Fixes a bug where custom field labels would be separated by spaces in the classic editor, but in Gutenberg they would be separated by underscores instead.
-* Fixes a bug where the user locale is not used for the Help Center when it is different from the site locale.
+* Fixes a bug where the conversion of `&#039;`, which is PHP's HTML entity for the apostrophy, did not happen.
-* Removes unsupported PHP 5.2 arguments in an `array_unique` call in the Term image sitemap.
-* Removes unsupported PHP 5.3 arguments in a `json_encode` call in the notification functionality.
-* Added support for locales without territory (examples: et, fi) - Props [Peeter Marvet](https://github.com/petskratt).
-* Added support support for 3-letter language codes (example: rhg) - Props [Peeter Marvet](https://github.com/petskratt).
-* Fixes a JavaScript compatibility issue by prefixing the webpack jsonP function with `yoast` - Props [Raitis Sevelis from Visual Composer](https://visualcomposer.io/).
+* Fixes a bug where the same notification is shown multiple times when trashing multiple posts.
+* Fixes a bug where a possibly non-existent key would be retrieved when generating the `article:section` OpenGraph tag.
+Props to [mikeschinkel](https://github.com/mikeschinkel).
+* Fixes a bug in the UI that happend when `do_shortcode` was run on category descriptions in the admin list.
+Additionally, fixes rendering of shortcodes in category descriptions on the frontend.
+* Fixes a bug where saved templates in Search Appearance would be saved incorrectly into the database, resulting in them never being loaded when editing a post, page, etc. This meant that the default template would always be used.
+* Fixes a bug where the "Tagline" / `%%sitedesc%%` snippet editor variable was not selectable in the Search Appearance settings.
+* Fixes a bug where the newsletter signup in the configuration wizard would not work.

+Other:
+* Moves some snippet variables to only appear within specific editors.
+Adds a filter `wpseo_editor_specific_replace_vars` to make this pluggable.
+* Adds the white background to the template of media on the Search Appearance page.
+* Changes feedback in the keyword density assessment to make it more explicit that synonyms are not taken into consideration when calculating the score.
+* Shows a notification with the message that you should check your post type archive settings when these are possibly reset to their defaults in 7.7 or 7.8.

 = Earlier versions =

-For the changelog of earlier versions, please refer to the separate changelog.txt file.
+For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog